-Defacement Attack by Anonymous through malicious intervention in websites supply chain
+Defacement Attack by Anonymous in websites supply chain

 On March 2nd a severe defacement attack hit dozens of Israel’s leading sites, leaving them with a new main featured headline: “Jerusalem is the capital of Palestine”.
 The long list of affected websites including Ynet, Calcalist, Ivrit, Makor Rishon and dozens of others that also suffered identical web-page damages.

 The attackers associated with the pro-Palestinian #opJeruslam campaign of the Anonymous group did succeed in causing significant visual damage, but their goals were far more daring.
 Alongside the online vandalism, the malicious team also tried to lead another attack, one designed to infect end users with ransomware software.
 It is almost funny that the extended attack failed due to a basic logic error with the attackers’ code.
 At the end of the incident and a few hours after the attack began, the breach was located and fixed by the vendor.

 Defacement Attack hit dozens of leading in Israel

 Exploiting third-party and even a fourth party codes to execute supply chain attacks

 In recent years there has been a significant increase in supply chain cyber-attacks.
 These events are characterized by constant attempts to locate security holes in the entire supply-chain, particularly aiming at the very third-parties that are considered as one of the most sensitive links in it.

 Third party technology is a code that is not owned by the site.
 It plays a vital role and is aimed to provide additional functionality to the site, typically by an external service provider – a vendor.
 Known third-party examples include almost every possible online tag, ad plugins, accessibility, analytical and engagement tools, site widgets, and more.